 Experiential: RFID technology is enabling organizers to creatively bring interactive sponsorship activations and targeted brand content to the live event space with measurable sponsorship ROI and audience insight.
 Through the introduction of Experiential opportunities on-site, sponsors are able to elevate their brand experience and generate strong connections with attendees and their social media networks.
 Brand activation deployments such as social media ‘check in zones’, gamification, custom playlists, exclusive content and photo booth stations encourage patrons to engage with your brand in a fun, creative and meaningful way.

-There is also the concern – particularly in the UK market – that it is a bit ‘Big Brother’ and that wearables let people spy on you.
+What are some of the challenges in setting up the system?We have to establish trust in this new technology from both the event organizer and consumers, that their money is safe and the system won’t fail and stop them from buying that all important beer.
+Our proven track record is a clear indication that our IntelliPay Cashless Payment solution is the most advanced and secure market-tested system in the world, having worked seamlessly at the largest festivals on the planet.There is also the concern – particularly in the UK market – that it is a bit ‘Big Brother’ and that wearables let people spy on you.
 That’s not true; but transparency in terms of what the data is being used for is vital.
 In our market one of the main challenges is ensuring that clients educate their audience far enough in advance on what it means to go cashless and what they should be doing (such as pre-registering accounts online etc).
 Patron, vendor and staff communication is key and we have an expanded operations team to help coach our partnered events through the advancing process.